Pirates Cup

 The Pirates Cup is an U/21 soccer tournament hosted annually by Orlando Pirates.

-The current champions are Lerumo Lions who defeated Orlando Pirates 1-0 in the final.
+The current champions are FC Leapers who defeated TS Galaxy 4-3 via penalties in the final.

 History

 The inaugural edition was founded in 2016.
 Orlando Pirates won the first three editions of the tournament.

 In 2019, the tournament started allowing U/21 teams from the PSL and the NFD to participate and increased the numbers of teams from 24 to 32 teams.
 Orlando Pirates were defeated 1-0 in the final by SuperSport United making Matsatsantsa the first team other than the Buccaneers to win the tournament.